aarontoy/data_commons_subsampling/README.md

 For each dataset:
 1. provide links to all the formats for each dataset eg. FASTQ format, CRAM format, VCF format
-2. create code to download raw dataset
+2. create code to download raw dataset or choose a publicly available dataset that is similar and rename
-3. create code to subsample raw dataset
+3. create code to subsample raw dataset or choose a publicly available dataset that is similar and rename
-4. create code to process raw dataset
+4. create code to process raw dataset or choose a publicly available dataset that is similar and rename
 5. create README to point back to data portal and to this code